 The best way to MOT & service your car.

 Our highly skilled service team will help keep your car in tip-top condition and safe to drive, which could also contribute to its resale value.
-Expect value for money, professional service and high quality parts, from the only people who know your vehicle inside out.
+Expect value for money, professional service and high-quality parts, from the only people who know your vehicle inside out.

 Fill out the form below if you are interested in getting a Service or MOT booked in!

 An interim service helps to maintain the performance and efficiency of your vehicle.
 Regular maintenance is important for prolonging the lifespan of a vehicle and reducing the need for repairs.
 Because of this, vehicles with a regular service history can often be deemed more desirable by used vehicle buyers and therefore they may retain a higher resale value.
-This type of service is typically required if you're vehicle covers a high amount of mileage annually (the UK national average is approx. 8,000 miles per year) but as every vehicle is different, you should always refer to your manufacturer's handbook for guidance on what type of service your vehicle requires.
+This type of service is typically required if your vehicle covers a high amount of mileage annually (the UK national average is approx. 8,000 miles per year) but as every vehicle is different, you should always refer to your manufacturer's handbook for guidance on what type of service your vehicle requires.

 A full service will typically include all of the same checks that are performed during an interim service, plus additional checks to help ensure your vehicle is safe for you and other road users.
 Most vehicles will require a full service at least once every two years, but as every vehicle is different, you should always refer to your manufacturer's handbook for guidance on what type of service your vehicle requires.

-Q. When should i get an MOT?
+Q. When should I get an MOT?

 A. The MOT test checks that your vehicle meets road safety and environmental standards.
 You must get an MOT for your vehicle by either:

-- the third anniversary of its registration
+- The third anniversary of its registration

-- the anniversary of its last MOT, if it's over 3 years old
+- The anniversary of its last MOT, if it's over 3 years old

 Some vehicles need to be tested at one year old, such as Ambulances, Taxis, or Private Passenger Vehicles with more than 8 seats.
-Please note, you can be fined up to £1,000 for driving a vehicle without a valid MOT.
+Please note, that you can be fined up to £1,000 for driving a vehicle without a valid MOT.

-Q. What's the earliest i can get an MOT?
+Q. What's the earliest I can get an MOT?

-Q. My MOT has run out, what can i do?
+Q. My MOT has run out, what can I do?